lemonase/lemonase.github.io/content/posts/prettyprinting-json.md

 this command.
 Now, whenever I find myself in an ugly crumpled up JSON file, it only takes two keystrokes to get it formatted right!

-I really like this solution becuase it is short, clean, and doesn't require installing any additional programs.
+I really like this solution because it is short, clean, and doesn't require installing any additional programs.

 Thanks Python! :green_heart: